Graph Convolutions Enrich the Self-Attention in Transformers!: Introduction

 We replace the self-attention layer of selected Transformers in various fields with our proposed graph filter-based layer without changing other parts.
 Therefore, the accuracy increases in them are solely by our proposed graph filter-based self-attention.
-These enriched Transformers increase the model performance by 1.63\% for image classification, 6.25\% for natural language understanding, 0.31\% for causal language modeling, 4.03\% for graph classification, 4.76\% for speech recognition, and 2.40\% for code classification (see \Figref{fig:radar}).
-We summarize our core contributions as follows: \begin{itemize} \item We provide a novel perspective on self-attention as a graph filter.
-This perspective allows us to design more effective self-attention that can address the oversmoothing problem. \item We propose a graph filter-based self-attention (GFSA) mechanism that is general yet effective.
-GFSA learns a graph filter with an identity term and two polynomial terms, which is more effective than the simple self-attention mechanism. \item We demonstrate that GFSA can significantly improve the performance of Transformers on a variety of tasks.
-GFSA achieves improved results on computer vision, natural language processing, graph pattern classification, speech recognition, and code classification. \end{itemize}
+These enriched Transformers increase the model performance by 1.63\% for image classification, 6.25\% for natural language understanding, 0.31\% for causal language modeling, 4.03\% for graph regression, 4.76\% for speech recognition, and 2.40\% for code classification (see Fig.~\ref{fig:radar}).
+Our core contributions are as follows: \begin{itemize} \item We provide a novel perspective on self-attention as a graph filter.
+This perspective allows us to design more effective self-attention that can address the oversmoothing problem. \item We propose a graph filter-based self-attention (GFSA) mechanism, integrating an identity term and two polynomial terms for general yet effective than the simple self-attention mechanism (Section~\ref{sec:gfsa}). \item We demonstrate that GFSA improves the performance of Transformers on a variety of tasks.
+GFSA achieves improved results on natural language processing, computer vision, speech recognition, graph-level tasks, and code classification (Sections~\ref{sec:exp-nlu} to~\ref{sec:exp-code}). \item We devise a strategy to selectively apply GFSA to even-numbered layers, effectively mitigating the computational overhead while preserving GFSA's performance (Section~\ref{sec:limitation}). \end{itemize}